Ryzee119/Omnispeak64/README.md

 - [ ] Menu to select which Keen episode to load or likely separate ROMS for each episode.
 - [ ] Still lots of CPU rendering (Blitting, blending, fills).
 Convert this to the RDP/RSP.

+## Known issues
+- If the save game file exceeds 32kb it will corrupt.
+This happens if saving with many onscreen objects.
+Avoid this for now.
+- Ive had freezes on the odd occasion, particularly on the intro credits.
+- Enabling ADLIB sound in the menu will cause sound glitches.
+Just keep it on PC Speaker for now.

 ## Download
 You can download a precompiled binary from the [Release section](https://github.com/Ryzee119/Omnispeak64/releases).
 This include the shareware version of the first episode.
 The other 2 episodes are supported, however need files from the original game.
 Ref https://github.com/sulix/omnispeak.
 Copy these to the `filesystem` folder and recompile.